Royals vs. Phillies Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .442 with three doubles, a triple, three home runs, two walks and 13 RBI.
+- Witt Jr. has hit safely in seven straight games.
+In his last 10 outings he is batting .432 with three doubles, a triple, four home runs, two walks and 15 RBI.

 Witt Jr. Recent Games